lquatrin/i3d21/assignment_5.md

 <img src="imgs/a5/e_3_c.png" width="40%"><img src="imgs/a5/e_3_c1.png" width="50%">

-Using the method **texturesuv_image_matplotlib**, it possible to check the UV coordinate defined for each vertex, using both strategies.
-First, we have the mapping using the arc length.
-The second image shows an uniform distribution:
+Using the method **texturesuv_image_matplotlib**, it possible to check the UV coordinates defined for each vertex, using both strategies:

 <img src="imgs/a5/e_3_c2_0.png" width="30%"><img src="imgs/a5/e_3_c2_1.png" width="30%">

-Since the function used to build a cilinder is a constant value, both strategies generates the same result.
-Then, since we're using UV mapping, a **MeshRenderer** is required to visualize the current mesh with texture data:
+Since the function is constant, both strategies generates the same result.
+Since we're defining a **TexturesUV** for each mesh, a **MeshRenderer** is required to visualize the current object with texture data:

 <img src="imgs/a5/e_3_c3.png" width="50%">